 In 2018, the project organized intimate on-site exchanges among eight of the oldest and most established organizations that were mapped in the Sustainable Favela Network, followed by a full-day exchange with the entire network that took place on November 10, 2018.
 Watch the video that accompanies the exchanges featured in the 2018 series by clicking here.

-In 2019, the project is organizing the second round of on-site exchanges—this time open to all SFN members and the general public alike—at projects based in Babilônia, Maré, Manguinhos, Pavuna, São João de Meriti, and Vila Kennedy.
-The first exchange of the year featured visits to RevoluSolar and Favela Orgânica in Babilônia, followed by a lightning round of capacity-building on approaches to project development presented by SFN members.
-The program is supported by the Heinrich Böll Foundation Brazil.
+In 2019, the project is organizing the second round of on-site exchanges—this time open to all SFN members and the general public alike—at projects based in Babilônia, Camorim, Pavuna, Vila Kennedy and Manguinhos.
+This first exchange of the year featured visits to RevoluSolar and Favela Orgânica in Babilônia, followed by a lightning round of capacity-building on approaches to project development presented by SFN members.
+The exchanges are supported by the Heinrich Böll Foundation Brazil.

 The Morning of the First Exchange